nosami/vsonline/vs-online/resources/troubleshooting.md

 If your self-hosted environment becomes unavailable, you can attempt to restore it on the registered machine.

-Right-click the self-hosted environment in the **VS Online** panel to reveal a context menu with a **Restore Local Environment** option.
+Right-click the self-hosted environment in the **Codespaces** panel to reveal a context menu with a **Restore Local Environment** option.
 This option is only visible if you are currently working on the machine registered as a self-hosted environment.

 Select the **Restore Local Environment** option and wait for a notification toast indicating that the environment has been restored.